Limitations of Total Return as a Measure for Fund, Bond and Stock Performance

 Total return, as informed in publications and websites, generally doesn't consider taxes.
 It assumes all distributions can be reinvested fully, but in reality part of them aren't, because distributions are taxed (once again, they aren't if securities are in tax-sheltered accounts).
 If two funds have the same total return, but one pays more of it through distributions, then that fund will actually return less than the other.
 There are exceptions, and some capital gains and distributions qualify for lower taxes, thus the analysis is more complex.
 It is out of the scope of this article to discuss taxes in detail, lets just retain that some investments are more tax efficient than others.
 That fact, that affects investment profits, is not reflected in total return.
 Therefore, when analyzing a securities' performance, besides looking at its total return, we may want to know if it is tax efficient and up to what extent.

-So what do we do with all this?
+So what do we do with this knowledge?